vivekratnavel/omniboard/docs/quick-start.md

 When users make any changes to columns such as hiding or resizing or re-ordering a column, those changes are saved in the browsers local storage.
 This enables Omniboard to remember these settings when the page is reloaded or reopened later.
+Check out the [Troubleshooting Guide](https://vivekratnavel.github.io/omniboard/#/troubleshooting?id=reset-cache) for documentation on how to reset cache.

 ### Metric Columns